 The development is still in early stage.
 So far, I have written about 11k lines of code for the game engine (excluding generated code & external library code), and I am almost done with finishing up a prototype game engine; 3D rendering, fancy post processing, asset loading, world editors, just stuff that you'd expect, are all ready for use.
 I just have to tidy things up a bit, and then I can prototype the game on this bare-bone engine.

 My short term goal is to finish up the remaining engine work: adding collisions and combat system.
 Long term goal is, of course, build a world where the player can explore and combat with hostile species.

-Here's a recording of Monter in its current stage:
+Here's a recording of Monter's latest progress:

 First thing is of course finishing up the engine.
 That’s going to be finishing collision and combat system, which will approximately take a 2~3 months.
 Then I can focus on building a town filled with NPCs for the player to interact with and a vicious world outside of that town, where the player will combat different species, possibly spanning across different biomes.
 That process will take about a year or so.
 Then I will be finishing things up, optimizing things, refining the art work, adding more features to the renderer.
 That will take a couple of months too.
 Then the project will be done.

 All of the above mentioned will be done by hand without libraries.
 The only library I’m using to build Monter is Imgui, but I will throw that away in the final build so it doesn’t matter.
 I'm writing the game from scratch so that I have complete control of how the game runs.
 If one part of the game runs slow, I can figure out why it’s slow, and make it fast.